rowatc/Diplomacy-AI/README.md

 ![alt text](http://vene.ro/betrayal/time.png "The dynamics of betrayal")

 The authors' page [here](http://vene.ro/betrayal/) summarises their findings and presents their anonymised data, and video and slides from their ACL 2015 talk.
-Their "We're in the news!" list omits security expert [Bruce Schneier's blogpost](https://www.schneier.com/blog/archives/2015/08/detecting_betra.html).
+Also mentioned by security expert [Bruce Schneier's blogpost](https://www.schneier.com/blog/archives/2015/08/detecting_betra.html).

 ### podcasts!?

 Yup, a [This American Life podcast](https://www.thisamericanlife.org/531/got-your-back/act-one) emphasising the importance of the strategies beyond the board:

+> "And the way he said it to me made me feel like it wasn't a manipulation."
+(Ambassador [Dennis Ross](https://en.wikipedia.org/wiki/Dennis_Ross))

 > "I want to tell you how much ...
 I was impressed by this" (Ambassador [Dennis Ross](https://en.wikipedia.org/wiki/Dennis_Ross))